charleskoffler/clprolf/README.md

 Here is the definition of business logic, in Wikipedia:
 "In computer software, business logic or domain logic is the part of the program that encodes the real-world business rules that determine how data can be created, stored, and changed.
 It is contrasted with the remainder of the software that might be concerned with lower-level details of managing a database or displaying the user interface, system infrastructure, or generally connecting various parts of the program.".

 The idea of separating business logic code and low level code which handles managing a database, and so on, looks like the simu_rewo and simu_afoc.
-It would be a simu_rewo which would simulate an human expert work, and simu_afoc would manager low-level details.
+It would be a simu_rewo which would simulate an human expert work, and simu_afoc would manage low-level details.
 Simol goes further while considering simulation code, like business logic for this real-world object.
 But the reasoning can be compared.

 * Adheres naturally to SRP